phetsims/qa/documentation/qa-book.md

 9. Check the image to make sure it has the right dimensions (1536x1008).
 10. Rename screenshots `sim-name-screenshot.png` or `sim-name-screenshot-alt#.png`.
 11. Upload the screenshots to the sim repo's assets folder in GitHub.
+12. Repeat the above process, taking the same screenshots using the `screens` query parameter.
+Name these screenshots `sim-name-screenshot-screen#.png` and save them to the sim repo's assets folder in Github.

 #### General Protocol for Z-Ordering of Tools